folkertdev/rust-rfcs/text/0000-labeled-match.md

 ```

 As a programmer, we have no control over this process.
 Adding one extra state transition to your program, or making some other small change, can thus cause a major performance regression.

-## real-world use cases

-Performant state machines are important in real-world projects.
-This RFC follows in part from work on [zlib-rs](https://github.com/trifectatechfoundation/zlib-rs).
-The decompression logic of zlib is a large state machine.
-The C version relies heavily on:

-- putting values onto the stack (rather than behind a heap-allocated pointer).
-In practice, LLVM is a lot better at reasoning about stack values, resulting in better optimizations
-- guaranteed direct jumps between different states, using the fallthrough behavior of C `switch` statements

-Today, we simply cannot achieve the same codegen as C implementations.
-This limitation actively harms the adoption of rust in high-performance areas like compression.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation